Qajar (tribe)

-With the end of the Safavid era, they had split into several factions.
+By the end of the Safavid era, the Qajars had split into several factions.
 These included the Ziyādoghlu (Ziādlu), associated with the area of Ganja and Yerevan, as well as the Qoyunlu (Qāvānlu), and Davālu (Devehlu) the latter two associated with the northern areas of contemporary Iran.

 Background

-The Qajars were one of the original Turkoman Qizilbash tribes that emerged and spread in Asia Minor around tenth and eleventh centuries.
+The Qajars were one of the original Turkoman Qizilbash tribes that emerged and spread in Asia Minor around 10th and 11th centuries.
 They later supplied power to the Safavids since this dynasty's earliest days.
 Numerous members of the Qajar tribe held prominent ranks in the Safavid state.
-In 1794, a Qajar chieftain, Agha Mohammed, a member of the Qoyunlu branch of the Qajars, founded the Qajar dynasty which replaced the Zand dynasty in Iran.
+In 1794, a Qajar chieftain, Agha Mohammad Khan, a member of the Qoyunlu branch of the Qajars, founded the Qajar dynasty which replaced the Zand dynasty in Iran.
 He launched his campaign from his power base south of the Caspian Sea, capturing its capital Isfahan in 1785.
 A year later, Tehran accepted Mohammed's authority.

 According to Olson et al., which was published in 1994 and specifically deals with the ethnography of the Russian Empire and Soviet Union, the Qajars were historically a Turkic tribe that lived in Armenia.
-They resettled in the region of Azerbaijan during the seventeenth and eighteenth centuries.
-They are considered to be a subgroup of the Azerbaijanis.
+They resettled in the region of Azerbaijan during the 17th and 18th centuries.
+They are considered to be tribal Azerbaijanis.
+American anthropologist Richard Weeks also notes that the Azerbaijanis of Iran, depending on their place of residence, use the designation Qajar.

 Olston et al. adds that in the 1980s the Qajar population exceeded 35,000 people, most of whom lived in Iran.

-A branch, attested only as ‘Kadzhar’ (i.e. ‘Qajar’ via Cyrillic transcription), lived in Russian Armenia in the 19th century and likely earlier.
-In 1873, they numbered 5,000.